Piarco International Airport: Operational facilities

+The Club Caribbean lounge is in the southern atrium, adjacent to Gates 8-14.
+The VIP Flyers lounge is adjacent to Gate 1, just outside the atrium.

 The Air Guard of Trinidad and Tobago is based at Piarco International Airport.
 During the existence of BWIA West Indies, its head office was on the airport property.

 The disused south terminal has been renovated into a VIP terminal for the Summit of The Americas.
 The North terminal has also received additional remote parking stands.
 In November 2009, upgrades on the south terminal were completed and the area now serves as a private/executive jet facility for high-end travellers.

 In 2022, the sod was turned for a $12M solar park at the airport.

 Terminals

 Piarco International Airport has two terminals.
 The south terminal was once the passenger terminal for the airport but has been renovated to serve as an executive terminal.
 It serves cargo flights, general aviation and helicopter flights.
 It has fourteen parking positions as well as light aircraft parking.
 In addition it has the Airports Administration Centre, the head office of the Airports Authority of Trinidad and Tobago.
 The North terminal is the main passenger terminal.
 It handles all the commercial passenger airline traffic.
 The north terminal has twenty-nine parking positions.

 In addition to passenger airlines, the airport also handles cargo traffic, general aviation, military and helicopter flights to the many oil rigs present offshore.